nextgis/docs_ngweb/source/layers.rst

    WMS service metadata

-Switch from "Resource" tab to "WMS service" tab, which is presented on :numref:`ngweb_admin_layers_create_wms_service_url`.
+Switch to "WMS service" tab, which is presented on :numref:`ngweb_admin_layers_create_wms_service_url`.
 Here add links to required layers or layer styles.
 You can also set the min and max scale for the data visualisation.

 .. figure:: _static/admin_layers_create_wms_service_url_eng_2.png
    :name: ngweb_admin_layers_create_wms_service_url